waelhammoudeh/overpass-4-slackware/README.md

 **SlackBuild**

-  - Updated to overpass version 0.7.61.4
+  - Updated script to build overpass version 0.7.61.4
   - Dropped the 'new' file name extension from '/etc/rc.d/rc.dispatcher'
   - Scripts from the Guide are installed by the package build script.
   - The op_logrotate file has been moved to the package build directory.